OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 ### Installing TensorFlow with GPU support on Windows

-TensorFlow itself installs easily [following their instructions](https://www.tensorflow.org/install/install_windows#requirements_to_run_tensorflow_with_gpu_support) with just `pip install`, but Nvidia could defenitely try better with deploying their seriously great softwate to end user.
+TensorFlow itself installs easily [following their instructions](https://www.tensorflow.org/install/install_windows#requirements_to_run_tensorflow_with_gpu_support) with just `pip install`, but Nvidia could definitely try better with deploying their seriously great software to end user.

 [CUDA 9.0](https://developer.nvidia.com/cuda-90-download-archive) (with `tensorflow-gpu` 1.8.0 package you need exactly CUDA 9.0 version, not the most recent one) itself is wrapped in a nice installer except it fails to install Visual Studio integration module and does not even try to install other modules afterwards even though they do not depend on VS integration.